snowkidind/sovcube.run/scripts/readme.md

 A couple takeaways from this file:

-There is a **two percent fee** - one percent in and a one percent out fee from the underlying contract.
+There is a two percent fee - one percent in and a one percent out fee from the underlying contract.
 While the earned rewards are accumulating, this is negligible and unnoticeable but when its 1:1 deposits to withdrawals, the cost of 2 percent is more noticeable.
 This should be documented as people will forget that BSOV is deflationary or just need to be reminded of this in general.

-Upon depositing after the rewards funds have been consumed, it is currently possible to **withdrawal 100 BSOV immediately** if you participated in the fund and withdrew all previously.

 # 6_gasUsage.js